MustafaDadikhi/local-rag-assistant/README.md

 ```python
 python chat.py
 ```
-Note:do not forget to pull  models form ollama model names are included in models.txt
+Note: do not forget to pull  models form ollama model names are included in models.txt

 ## License